 New Domestic Violence Risk Tool for Law Enforcement Available!

-The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment tool that is designed to identify victims who are at the highest risk of intimate partner homicide (IPH) or near-lethal assault.
+The Danger Assessment for Law Enforcement (DA-LE) is an evidence-based risk assessment instrument that is designed to identify victims who are at the highest risk of intimate partner homicide (IPH) or severe/lethal assault.
 It is administered on scene by law enforcement officers and acts as a supplement to the police report.

 The DA-LE is easy to administer and score.
-It consists of 11 questions and has a built-in threshold to identify victims at the highest risk.
-The only source of information used in completing the questions on the DA-LE is the victim.
+It consists of 11 questions, collects a history of violence, and has a built-in threshold score to identify victims at high-risk of homicide or severe/near-lethal assault.
 The DA-LE also includes an override feature, allowing officers to use their professional judgment to override a score that does not meet the threshold if other factors lead them to believe the case is high risk.

 There are two primary functions of the DA-LE.
-It is intended to provide additional information to the court to inform criminal justice proceedings, including bail and charging decisions.
+It was designed to provide additional information to the court to inform criminal justice proceedings, including bail.
 The DA-LE is also used to encourage victims identified as high risk to connect with domestic violence services through a customized protocol.
 Direct contact with victims, often after a violent event, provides officers with the unique opportunity to inform victims of their risk which may increase the likelihood that they will take protective actions.

 The DA-LE was originally developed for use by law enforcement agencies within the Domestic Violence High Risk Team (DVHRT) Model.
 However, the DA-LE can be impactful and effective in your community as an independent risk assessment tool incorporated into your domestic violence response system.